 Then, in the Recording Settings window, choose the Screen tab.

-Specify the size of the recording area: this can be the screen area, the entire screen, or the window of a specific application.
+Make sure your microphone is on.
+Then, specify the size of the recording area: this can be a portion of the screen, the entire screen, or the window of a specific application.

 - Pause if you make a mistake, so when you edit, it’ll be easier for you to find the places where you’ve made mistakes and cut them out.

-- Speak clearly and with the tone and pace you have decided upon for the video.
+- Speak clearly and with the tone and pace you have chosen for the video.

 A screencast plus a presenter video